vincent-pradeilles/KeyPathKit/README.md

 let count = string[keyPath: keyPathForCount] // count == 3
 ```

-The great part is that the syntax can be very concise, because it supports type inference and chaining properties.
+The great part is that the syntax can be very concise, because it supports type inference and property chaining.

 ## Purpose of `KeyPathKit`

-Consequently, I thought it would be nice to leverage this new concept to build an API that allows to perform data manipulation in a very declarative fashion.
+Consequently, I thought it would be nice to leverage this new concept in order to build an API that allows to perform data manipulation in a very declarative fashion.

 SQL is a great language for such manipulations, so I took inspiration from it and implemented most of its standard operators in Swift 4 using `KeyPath`.